buzzware/cascade/README.md

 5. ```var promoted = await cascade.Execute("PROMOTE",new JsonObject { ["product_id"] = 25 })```
 5. ```await cascade.Populate(product,new string[] { nameof(Product.Manufacturer),nameof(Product.Category) })```

-#### Using Cascade imposes the following on your application (for all application models that use Cascade)
+#### Cascade requires the following from your application (for all models that use Cascade)

 1. Inherit from the SuperModel base class and use the given GetProperty/SetProperty for its attributes
 2. Models should be treated as immutable by application code - attempting to set a property throws an exception.
 All changes are done using Cascade methods (which are propagated through the caches and origin server).
-2. Implement ICascadeOrigin with an origin class for your server(s)' API
+3. Implement ICascadeOrigin with an origin class for your server(s)' API
-3. Construct an instance of CascadeDataLayer with the desired cache layer(s) and origin
+4. Construct an instance of CascadeDataLayer with the desired cache layer(s) and origin
-4. Calling the methods of CascadeDataLayer (Get) for all application server interactions on
+5. Use the methods of CascadeDataLayer (Create/Get/Query/Update/Replace/Destroy) for all operations with those models